 I hurriedly left my office and drove toward my home where I was going to put my car, out of sight, into the garage.
 But in my rearview mirror appeared Arthur, clearly following me home.
 I took a longer route and eventually lost him.
 Several minutes later the door bell rang.
-Continue reading →
+Continue reading Come Out of Him →

 Arromanches-les-Bains is a town in the Normandy region of northwest France.
 It is most remembered for the role that it played in the D-Day invasion and the liberation of Europe.

 After the D-Day invasion the Allies assembled an artificial harbor at Arromanches, including a floating roadway that allowed ships to off load supplies directly to the roadway.
 It was from this harbor that supplies and troupes were unloaded to support the invasion – to the tune of 9,000 tons of material every day.